 Bittersweet Ending: The surviving students put a stop to the mastermind's plans, causing the mastermind to execute herself.
 However, only six students are left alive, the world outside of the school has turned into a hostile place due to the effects of Despairing Incident, and the mastermindenjoyedthe self-execution.

 Pretty much averted with the School Mode in Reload.
-Monokuma assigns them with creating a robot for a project, and as Naegi bonds with the other students, the robot turns out to be Usami, brought to life because of the bonds the students made, who proceeds to kick Monokuma's ass while the latter was flabbergasted that she's supposed to appear LATER.
-With that, Usami gave the students the exit switch and they all escaped together.
+Monokuma assigns them with creating a robot for a project, and as Naegi bonds with the other students, the robot turns out to be Usami, brought to life because of the bonds the students made, who proceeds to kick Monokuma's ass while the latter is flabbergasted since she's supposed to appear LATER.
+With that, Usami gives the students the exit switch and they all escape together.

 Black Blood: Or pink blood, in this case, as a form of censorship due to the Japanese game-rating systems.

 Black Comedy: Enoshima keeps up a cheery attitude during her execution, coupled with her mentions of avoiding death, at least until the very end.